simoninireland/epydemic/doc/percolate.rst

 :class:`Percolate`: Perform bond percolation
 ============================================

-.. currentmodule :: epydemic
+.. currentmodule:: epydemic

-.. autoclass :: Percolate
+.. autoclass:: Percolate

 Using percolation
 -----------------

 One can use percolation as an end in itself: percolation is often used as a substitute for spidemic simulation, following the well-known similarity between the contact network arising from epidemic infection and the edges occupied by bond percolation.

 A different usage comes when percolating a network prior to (or possibly after) some other process being run.
 This takes a base network and runs a percolation process on it first, before running another process on the remaining ("residual") network.
-The cleanest way to structure this sort of code is to define the second process independently and then define another class that inherits from both :class:`Percolate` and this new process.
-When run, Python's multiple inheritance will run the :meth:`Process.build` methods in order, percolating the base network before building the second process' structures.
+The cleanest way to structure this sort of code is to use a :class:`ProcessSequence` with an instance of :class:`Percolate` followed by the process for the residual network.
+This will run the :meth:`Process.build` methods in order, percolating the base network before building the second process' structures.

 Percolation